SonamNRathod/BaggageComplaintsForecasting/README.md

    - Assessed the model's goodness-of-fit and statistical significance.

 3. **Residual Analysis**:
-   - Validated the assumptions of linear regression:
+   - Validated the assumptions of linear regression
-     - Linearity
-     - Normality of residuals
-     - Homoscedasticity (equal variance of residuals)